TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Introduction

 Our framework builds rigorously on tensor decomposition methods, which emerged in the past two decades \cite{hackbusch-2012,khor-book-2018} as an efficient approximation of multi-index arrays, in particular when those contain expansion coefficients of high-dimensional functions \cite{Marzouk-stt-2016,Gorodetsky-ctt-2019}.
 The idea starts from the classical separation of variables.
 Functions of certain structure \cite{khor-low-rank-kron-P1-2006} or regularity \cite{uschmajew-approx-rate-2013} have been shown to admit rapidly (often exponentially) convergent series, where each term is a product of univariate functions.
 Later, instead of a simple sum of products, it was found more practical to consider hierarchical separation of variables \cite{hackbusch-2012}.
 A particularly simple instance of such is the Tensor Train (TT) decomposition \cite{osel-tt-2011} that admits efficient numerical computations.
 One of the most powerful algorithms of this kind is the cross approximation, as well as its variants \cite{ot-ttcross-2010,so-dmrgi-2011proc,ds-parcross-2020}.
 Those allow one to compute a TT approximation to potentially any function, using a number of samples from the sought function that is a small multiple of the number of degrees of freedom in the tensor decomposition.
 Once TT decompositions are computed, integration, differentiation and linear algebra of the original functions can be implemented using their TT formats instead with a linear cost in the dimension.

 However, irregular functions, such as the $(\cdot)_+$ function in \eqref{eq:fcvar}, may lack an efficient TT decomposition.
-This is another reason for switching to the smoothed CVaR formulation, since smooth functions do admit convergent TT approximation.
-Nevertheless, this convergence can still be slow, and for practically feasible smoothness parameters, the solution of the smoothed problem can be biased.
-To obtain an unbiased, asymptotically exact solution, we propose a version of Multilevel Monte Carlo methods \cite{giles-mlmc-2015}, namely, we use a smoothed solution as a control variate \cite{robert-MC-book-2004}.
+The main novelty of the paper is an algorithm that is adaptive in both the TT complexity and width parameter in the smoothed CVaR function, which allows one to actually alleviate the curse of dimensionality, since smooth functions do admit convergent TT approximation.
+If the bias from the smoothing is still too large for a feasible TT decomposition, we can obtain an unbiased, asymptotically exact solution with a version of Multilevel Monte Carlo methods \cite{giles-mlmc-2015}, namely, we use a smoothed solution as a control variate \cite{robert-MC-book-2004}.

 The numerical experiments demonstrate that the stochastic risk-averse control problem can be solved with a cost that depends at most polynomially on the dimension.
 This allows us to solve a realistic risk-averse ODE control problem with $20$ random variables.